 Language students, interns, doctoral students and students from the age of 30

-Cancellation of EDUCARE24 insurance is possible at any time before the beginning of the insurance.
+Cancellation of Provisit Educare24 insurance is possible at any time before the beginning of the insurance.
 If you wish to change the travel period due to the current wave of illness, a postponement is possible.
 Please contact us in this case.

 Students up to age 29